 |Pub or Cafe Address||

 Open 7 days.
-Lunch served 12 noon to 2pm.
-For seasonal opening hours and food service times please check their website
+Lunch served daily from 12 noon.
+For seasonal opening hours and food service times please check their website.

 Yes and WC